-John Hourican: starting to make his mark as the chief executive of Bank of Cyprus, the crisis-addled institution he took over last October.
+John Hourican is starting to make his mark as the chief executive of Bank of Cyprus, the crisis-addled institution he took over last October.

 The Dubliner, a former head of RBS's investment banking arm who quit after its Libor-rigging scandal, beat former Anglo Irish Bank boss Mike Aynsley to the top job at the bank, the pre-crisis institution of choice for Russian oligarchs.